Rachael-Osoro/phase_3_project/README.md

 ![](https://github.com/Rachael-Osoro/git_practice/blob/master/Photos/h1n1.png)
 ### Final Model
-After iterating through logistic regression, decision trees, random forests, XGBoost model and gradient boosting classifiers, tuned Random forests classifier with accuracy of 83.3% and precision 71.6% is the model.
+After iterating through logistic regression, decision trees, random forests, XGBoost model and gradient boosting classifiers, tuned Random forests classifier with accuracy of 83.3% and precision 71.6% is the final model.
 83.3% of respondents will be predicted into the right class.
 #### Confusion Matrix
 The model predicts 76% as True negatives, 7.5% True positives, 3% false positives and 14% false negatives.